 It's called racial or cultural profiling: real-world application of the hard probabilities of twenty-first century terror.

 Police apply profiling too, in violent gang neighbourhoods when they stop and search young black men more often than, say, old Polish ladies.
 Not to do so would be irrational, time-wasting and potentially dangerous.

 I'm not saying, of course, that all black youths are gangsters or all Muslims potential terrorists - rather that statistics don't lie, and failure to learn from experience can be fatal.

 To the top brass who seem hell-bent on further Islamising the Armed Forces, I would put these questions:

 1. Do you know that three years ago there were more UK Muslims fighting for ISIL than serving in the British Army?

 2. Do you know also that tens of thousands of potential jihadis walk free in Britain, among them hundreds of former ISIL fighters?

 3. And are you one hundred percent confident that such sworn enemies of the West won't try to infiltrate the Armed Forces, or defence and security institutions?

 Most people recoil from the photos of Islamic prayers in the citadel of the British defence establishment, because they corroborate a fear that political/ military leaders are elevating 'tolerance' above security, are dismissing the Islamic origins of current military and terrorist threats, and are forgetting that a Muslim's first loyalty is always to Allah.

-(Photos © Crown copyright 2013.)Share this post on social media:
+(Photos © Crown copyright 2013.)Share this post or leave a Facebook comment: